How to use Durvalumab Solution

 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Before using durvalumab, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using durvalumab.
 Durvalumab may harm an unborn baby.
-Ask about reliable forms of birth control while using this medication and for at least 3 months after stopping treatment.
+Your doctor should order a pregnancy test before you start this medication.
+Ask about reliable forms of birth control while using this medication and for at least 3 months after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.